Regulative Principle of Worship

 The Regulative Principle helps us remember that worship should not be all about our personal desires or entertainment but should be God-centered.
 We believe worship should be both reverent and joyful, focused only on glorifying and pleasing God.

-We practice a Family Integrated model where our families worship together in the service and we do not have any systematic age segregation.
+We practice an age integrated model where all ages worship together in the service and we do not have any systematic age segregation.

 Quietly take the time to explain the parts of the Service and the actions of the Pastor, and ushers.
 Sing the hymns, pray, and voice the responses.
 Children learn liturgical behavior by copying you.
 We also understand that children have a sin nature, you are welcome to remove them from the room for instruction and training, but please come back (Ephesians 6:1-4)!